kelomo2502/AWS-SG-NACL/README.md

 - And determine whether to allow or deny traffic
 - The click save changes
 ![Save the inbound rule](/images/save_the_inbound_rules.png)
 - Our newlt created NACL is not associated with any subnet currently so lets associate it with our subnet
+- Click on the NACL we just created and click on actions
+- Click on edit subnet association
+- Click on save changes
+- Let's try an access the website again from the ec2 public address
+- You notice, we cannot access the website
+- Despite allowing inbound traffic , but because the outbound rule is not allow traffic(response) out
+- We need to explicitly configure rule for both inbound and outbound traffic
+- Now lets select the NACL again and allow all outbound traffic
+- Once that has been done and save, we can now revisit the website
+- Wawu! the website is visible again